How Much Does It Cost to Install Shower Doors?

-Average labor costs for glass shower door installation can range from $500 to $1,000 or more, depending on style, type and size.
-Frameless shower door installation by a professional can cost $1,000 or more.
-For sliding door shower installation by a pro, typical costs run about $200 to $400.
+Average labor costs for glass shower door installation are around $70 (CAD 90) per hour, according to Modernize.
+Frameless shower door installation by a professional can cost $300 to $400 (CAD 390 to CAD 515) or more.
+For sliding door shower installation by a pro, typical costs are roughly $100 (CAD 130).

 Whether you’re changing out your shower door because you need a replacement or you want to enhance your bathroom with luxurious spa-like surroundings, making sure you install your shower door properly and safely is key.